CCI-Tools/cate-docker/README.md

 The following docker-compose configuration can be used to run cate, here, its web service.

-## Release process for teh cate Docker Image
+## Release process for the cate Docker Image

 - Clone or fork [cate-docker repository](https://github.com/CCI-Tools/cate-docker.
 - Create a new branch called [your_user_name]_[new_version]